iref-use/ps4-remote-pkg-sender/Troubleshoot.md

 ## I lost the main Store API CDN
 Put in `http://api.pkg-zone.com/` (must end with / at the end)

-## Cannot Install HB-Store items directly
+## Can't Install HB-Store items directly
 Until the refactored version of the HB-Store goes public you can download the App,
 put it on your base_path folder and install it on the regular way.

+## Can't download items from HB-Store
+If the title says "Just a moment", double click it and expand to see the full view.
+Due the new security policy on pkg-zone.com you need to manually verify that you are not a bot.

 ## Application doesn't close
 Closing windows doesn't kill the App.